coding: utf-8

 """ Feature-engineering & selection research tools.

-Multi-resolution feature stacking, incremental (O(1)) moment updates, and a
+Multi-resolution feature stacking, incremental (O(1)) moment updates, a

 """